bkawakami/CollectionViewFruits/readme.md

+# CollectionView Fruits

-s repository is designed to display an error when the CollecionView tries to be updated dynamically.
+This repository is designed to display an error when the CollecionView tries to be updated dynamically.

 # Cards CollectionView